-MATHEMATICS: APPLICATIONS & INTERPRETATIONS HIGHER & STANDARD use of technology to allow students to explore and construct mathematical models.
+MATHEMATICS: APPLICATIONS & INTERPRETATIONS HIGHER & STANDARD

+This course makes extensive use of technology to allow you to explore and construct mathematical models.
 Mathematics: Applications and Interpretation will develop mathematical thinking, often in the context of a practical problem and using technology to justify conjectures.
 Both Standard and Higher Level include number, algebra, geometry, trigonometry, calculus and statistics.
 The focus is on use of technology to aid understanding and interpretation of mathematical concepts.